carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `freeze` (_bool_)
 - <a name="carla.TrafficLight.is_frozen"></a>**<font color="#7fb800">is_frozen</font>**(<font color="#00a6ed">**self**</font>)
-Return `True` if a traffic light is frozen.
+Returns `True` if a traffic light is frozen.
     - **Return:** _bool_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>
 - <a name="carla.TrafficLight.get_pole_index"></a>**<font color="#7fb800">get_pole_index</font>**(<font color="#00a6ed">**self**</font>)
-Return the index of the pole in the traffic light group.
+Returns the index of the pole in the traffic light group.
     - **Return:** _int_
 - <a name="carla.TrafficLight.get_group_traffic_lights"></a>**<font color="#7fb800">get_group_traffic_lights</font>**(<font color="#00a6ed">**self**</font>)
-Return all traffic lights in the group this one belongs to.
+Returns all traffic lights in the group this one belongs to.
     - **Return:** _list([carla.TrafficLight](#carla.TrafficLight))_
     - **Note:** <font color="#8E8E8E">_This function calls the simulator.
 _</font>